JGustavoBFlores/LearnFORTRAN/Do's, If's and What Else/Do's If's and What Else.md

 <hr>

-Now it is time to visit the logical variables, this are very special variables that can only have one of two values: ``` true ```
+Now it is time to visit the logical variables, this are very special variables that can only have one of two values: <i>TRUE</i> or <i>FALSE</i>